 Don’t Skip Machines

-Free weights are great and I love using them but that doesn’t mean that machines don’t have their place.
+Free weights are great and I love using them, but that doesn’t mean that machines don’t have their place for biceps growth.
 Curl machines and cable curls are great isolation movements that work the biceps.
 They also allow you to feel tension throughout the rep so your biceps will work longer.
 Another bonus: since the movement is restricted you have a decrease chance of injury than with a free weight movement.

 Don’t Be Afraid to Add Weight